gnoesiboe/run-concurrently/README.md

 # `@gnoesiboe/run-concurrently`

-Node cli task that uses [`concurrently`](https://www.npmjs.com/package/concurrently) combined with a JSON configuration in `package.json` or seperate file, to make concurrent tasks better readable and easier to manage.
-It for instance can be used to build a project in one command, as it consists of seperate individual applications.
-Within our organisation we plan on using it for building several seperate webpack applications.
+Node cli task that uses [`concurrently`](https://www.npmjs.com/package/concurrently) combined with a JSON configuration in `package.json` or separate file, to make concurrent tasks better readable and easier to configure.
+It for instance can be used to build a project in one command, when it consists of separate individual applications.
+Within our organisation we use it for starting and maintaining several development servers with one command.

 ![alt text](./support/images/screenshot_1.png);